Captain Tom Foundation flagged to watchdogs by NHS charities group

 According to the Information Commissioner’s Office’s website, “electronic mail marketing” cannot be sent to individuals unless they have specifically consented or are an existing customer.

-NHS Charities Together told The Independent that they were “alerted to the potential improper use of data from a closed third-party fundraising page.”
-Adding: “It was our responsibility to notify the relevant regulators for them to take action as needed.”
+NHS Charities Together told The Independent that it was “alerted to the potential improper use of data from a closed third-party fundraising page”.
+The association added: “It was our responsibility to notify the relevant regulators for them to take action as needed.”

 People who had donated to NHS Charities Together via the JustGiving page alerted the charity to the potential improper use of data, it said.
 It confirmed those people who alerted it had received emails from the Captain Tom Foundation.